sophialundstrom/Animation-Transfer/README.md

 # Animation Transfer
 Python script for transfering an animation from one skeleton to another.
+Complete with UI.
 School Assignment at BTH.

 Some things to consider: